phorton1/base-apps-gitMUI/docs/config.md

   unstaged changes which can be staged, unstaged, reverted and/or committed, Pushed, or Pulled independently of hte parent (super) repo.
-- it **groups** the main_module and all of the cloned submodules together into a group that can be monitored and acted on as a whole in the *subsWindow*, making it much easier to *normalize* a change in a submodule, or the main_module, to all of the clones of it, as well as providing a mechanism to automatically *commit the submodule change* within the parent (super) repos that use it.
+- it **groups** any 'main' modules and all of the cloned submodules that share the same gitHub ID, together into a group that can be monitored and acted on as a whole in the *subsWindow*, making it much easier to *normalize* a change in a submodule, or the main_module(s), to all of the clones of it, as well as providing a mechanism to automatically *commit the submodule change* within the parent (super) repos that use it.